grafana/k6registry/README.md

 ## GitHub Action

-`grafana/k6registry` is a GitHub Action that enables k6 extension registry processing and the generation of customized JSON output for different applications.
-Processing is based on popular `jq` expressions using an embedded `jq` implementation.
+`grafana/k6registry` is a GitHub Action that enables k6 Extension Registry and Catalog generation.

-The jq filter expression can be specified in the `filter` parameter.

-The extension registry is read from the YAML format file specified in the `in` parameter.

-Repository metadata is collected using the repository manager APIs.
-Currently only the GitHub API is supported.

-The output of the processing will be written to the standard output by default.
-The output can be saved to a file using the `out` parameter.

 **Inputs**